ejkaplan/elkplot/docs/api_ref/text.md

 has been wrapped to fit in a column 3 inches wide.
 ![Wrapped Text](text_example.png)

-Note that all of the text generating functions return text that is situated at the origin - use functions like [`elkplot.center()`][elkplot.shape_utils.center] or [`elkplot.scale_to_fit()`][elkplot.shape_utils.scale_to_fit] to move and scale your text-drawing or use [`shapely.affinity.translate()`](https://shapely.readthedocs.io/en/stable/manual.html#shapely.affinity.translate) to reposition the text-drawing to arbitrary positions.
+Note that all the text generating functions return text that is situated at the origin - use functions like [`elkplot.center()`][elkplot.shape_utils.center] or [`elkplot.scale_to_fit()`][elkplot.shape_utils.scale_to_fit] to move and scale your text-drawing or use [`shapely.affinity.translate()`](https://shapely.readthedocs.io/en/stable/manual.html#shapely.affinity.translate) to reposition the text-drawing to arbitrary positions.